Foreign-Owned Company Incorporation

 Shareholders

-Fortunately for our foreign entrepreneurs, Singapore has no restriction on foreign shareholders.
-This means your company in Singapore can be 100% foreign-owned.
-There must be at least one shareholder in the company.
+Fortunately for foreign entrepreneurs, Singapore imposes no restrictions on foreign ownership.
+This means your company in Singapore can be wholly foreign-owned, requiring at least one shareholder.

 (Tip: start sourcing for a secretary before incorporation)